-These consolidated financial statements ("financial statements") of the Credit Union have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB") and using the accounting policies the Credit Union adopted for its financial statements for the year ending October 31, 2013.
+These consolidated financial statements ("financial statements") of the Credit Union have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standard Board ("IASB") and used the accounting policies the Credit Union adopted for its financial statements for the year ending October 31, 2014.
 The significant accounting policies applied in the preparation of the financial statements are described in Note 3.

-The financial statements for the year ended October 31, 2013 were authorized for issue by the Board of Directors on January 30, 2014.
+The financial statements for the year ended October 31, 2014 were authorized for issue by the Board of Directors (the "Board") on January 22, 2015.